How We Had A Lot of Fun in Manali by Giving Rohtang Pass A Miss

 A post shared by Delhifundos (@delhifundos) on

 The other touristy things to do here is getting clicked with the yaks, having ice cream, cotton candy and bhelpoori at the stalls on one side of the field.
 Some locals follow you around to sell the aphrodisiac herb Shilajit from the mountains.
 But this was not an uncommon sight.
-We had the similar experience during our trekking to Guru Shikhar in Mount Abu.
+We had a similar experience during our trekking to Guru Shikhar in Mount Abu.

-After spending some time here and clicking to our hearts’ content, we returned to main Manali area.
+After spending some time here and clicking to our hearts’ content, we returned to the main Manali area.
 Fortunately, the traffic jam on our way down was not half as bad as it was on our way up.

 Hidimba Devi Temple

 Hidimba Temple is one of the most visited tourist spots in Manali.
 It’s a cave temple dedicated to Hidimba, a demoness and wife of Bhima from Mahabharat.
 The cave temple is surrounded by an intricately carved wooden structure with a pointed dome on the top.
-The main shrine has a rock jutting out of ground and is worshipped by locals and tourists alike.
-The temple is designed in a typical Naggar style of architecture and has gods, animals and nature carved in wood and stone.
-The queue to enter the temple was long but fast moving.
+The main shrine has a rock jutting out of the ground and is worshipped by locals and tourists alike.
+The temple is designed in a typical Naggar style of architecture and has gods, animals, and nature carved in wood and stone.
+The queue to enter the temple was long but fast-moving.
 The temple is surrounded by deodar forest and is extremely picturesque and scenic.
 The Hidimba Devi Temple adds divinity to serene surroundings.

 Offbeat Things To Do In Manali